CM FRSC FBA FAcSS MCIP

 Professor Gertler has advised local, regional and national governments in Canada, the United States, Singapore and Europe, as well as international agencies such as the OECD and the European Union.
 He has authored or edited nine books, including The New Oxford Handbook of Economic Geography.
 He has held visiting appointments at Oxford, University College London, UCLA, and the University of Oslo.

-Professor Gertler is a director of the MaRS Discovery District and a trustee of Toronto’s Hospital for Sick Children.
-He chairs Universities Canada and the Presidential Steering Committee of the U7+ Alliance of world universities.
-He previously served on the International Advisory Board of Uppsala University in Sweden and on the Expert Panel on Business Innovation in Canada for the Council of Canadian Academies; the Ontario government’s Highly Skilled Workforce Planning and Partnership Table; the Singapore Ministry of Education’s 11th International Academic Advisory Panel; and as past chair of the U15 Group of Canadian Research Universities.
+Professor Gertler is a director of the MaRS Discovery District, a trustee of Toronto’s Hospital for Sick Children, and chair of the Presidential Steering Committee of the U7+ Alliance of world universities.
+He previously served on the International Advisory Board of Uppsala University in Sweden; on the Expert Panel on Business Innovation in Canada for the Council of Canadian Academies; the Ontario government’s Highly Skilled Workforce Planning and Partnership Table; the Singapore Ministry of Education’s 11th International Academic Advisory Panel; and as past chair of the U15 Group of Canadian Research Universities and of Universities Canada.

 A graduate of McMaster University (BA), the University of California, Berkeley (MCP) and Harvard University (PhD), Professor Gertler holds honorary doctorates from Lund University, Sweden, Shanghai Jiao Tong University, China, and Université de Montréal.
 He is a Fellow of the Royal Society of Canada, the Academy of Social Sciences (UK), the Royal Canadian Geographical Society and a Corresponding Fellow of the British Academy.
 He has received the Award for Scholarly Distinction in Geography from the Canadian Association of Geographers, the Distinguished Scholarship Honor from the Association of American Geographers, and the Distinguished Alumni Award from the College of Environmental Design at the University of California, Berkeley.
 He was appointed to the Order of Canada in December 2015.